✔ A solar panel’s power output is measured in kilowatts (kW)

 For example, a home in Cambridge with a 280-watt solar panel that receives 4 hours of sunshine will generate 1,120 watt-hours (Wh) or 1.1 kilowatt-hours (kWh) of electricity that day (280 x 4).

 In contrast, if that same home had a 320-watt solar panel, it would be able to produce 1,280Wh or 1.2kWh of power on that same day (320 x 4).

 The table below shows you the solar panel power output range for some of the best solar brands.

 250 to 360 watts

-If your household has a particulary high energy usage or you want to solely rely on solar panels to power your home, we’d recommend getting solar panels with a high output – around 300 watts or more.
+If your household has a particularly high energy usage or you want to solely rely on solar panels to power your home, we’d recommend getting solar panels with a high output – around 300 watts (per panel) or more.

 Most domestic properties have between a 1kW and 4kW solar panel system, depending on how much power they need and the size of their roof.
 The table below shows you how much electricity different sized solar systems normally generate over a year, as well as how many solar panels they’re typically made up of: